-5 Harris

-6 Ofcom, 2013
+5 Ofcom, 2013

 One of the potential issues with written communication - and especially SMS - is finding the best way to deal with replies from the customer.
 If the SMS is a call to action - e.g. texting a keyword to a five-digit shortcode to receive more information, for example, then that is simple enough.
 However, problems can arise when a customer wishes to reply directly to the SMS, in order to start a conversation with the business.
-The issue of queuing and routing the SMS to an appropriate agent is the same as for email, and there is also the question of getting through security - if necessary - which takes around 20 seconds in a normal conversation with an agent, but the same process can take minutes through the exchange of texts, making it unworkable, meaning that SMS is probably best as a one-way outbound or limited two-way channel.
+The issue of queuing and routing the SMS to an appropriate agent is the same as for email, and there is also the question of getting through security - if necessary - which takes around 30 seconds in a normal conversation with an agent, but the same process can take minutes through the exchange of texts, making it unworkable, meaning that SMS is probably best as a one-way outbound or limited two-way channel.

 SMS is suited to automated information requests from customers, marketing campaigns and proactive customer service.
 Like email, it is unlikely to be the channel of choice for customers with complex requests, but will be very capable of doing what it is good at: simple information provided in a timely fashion.
-SMS has the ability to add a new level of cost-effective customer service and marketing to many companies' contact strategies, and with Generation Y becoming important mainstream consumers, businesses may wish to consider if SMS can fit into their contact strategy.